karlosmir/AppFacturacionJAVA/README.md

 # AppFacturacionJAVA
 JAVA
-Example using JAVA with programing poo and packages.
+Example using JAVA with Object Oriented Programming and packages.